MajordomInesCet/TwitGenerator/README.md

 3. [Spacy](https://spacy.io)
 4. [sci-kit](http://scikit-learn.org/stable/)

-Most importantly I want to thank to every single one of us who fought and is fighting for the Catalan Independenc
+Most importantly I want to thank to every single one of us who fought and is fighting for the Catalan Independence